-Alcohol-Related Careless Driving
+What is Alcohol-Related Careless Driving?

 An alcohol-related reckless driving charge has less severe consequences than a standard DUI.
 This charge is also called a “wet reckless.”
-Achieving a plea bargain to this charge will depend on the circumstances surrounding your arrest.
+Achieving a plea bargain to this charge will depend on your arrest circumstances.
 Many factors will determine whether a prosecutor will accept such a plea.
 These factors include such issues as the level of your blood alcohol concentration (BAC) at the time of your arrest, whether you have any prior DUI convictions, your criminal history, if you were involved in a DUI-related accident, and whether you have been charged with other violations as part of the incident, such as drug charges, fleeing the scene, resisting arrest, or hit and run.

 Under Pennsylvania law, reckless driving is defined as driving a vehicle with “willful or wanton disregard for the safety of persons or property.”
 It is classified as a summary offense which carries the following potential penalties: